200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-ABROADENTEREDMYOFFICE.md

   Wear something nice.
   Assign three PI players and a Detective.
     The PI interrogated by the Detective.
 (Arrange two chairs facing each other.)
-    The PI’s inner voice is the Narrator.
+    The PIâ€™s inner voice is the Narrator.
 (Decide a spot for the Narrator to be in.)
     The PI working on the case.
 (Mark a stage where the meetings and events can be played/acted out.)
   The remaining players play the people the PI meets.
   Put on some noir jazz.
   Have a whiskey.

-The game starts when the Narrator says “So there I was, being questioned about the events of last night.”
+The game starts when the Narrator says â€œSo there I was, being questioned about the events of last night.â€

 Play scenes
   The Detective asks three questions and the PI in the chair answers the first two of them.